- Townsville: February, July

-The Chemistry major for this course is currently going through a reaccreditation process with the Royal Australian Chemical Institute (RACI).
-Once accredited, graduates will be eligible for non-corporate membership of RACI and, with an additional three years’ experience in chemistry, may be eligible to register as a Chartered Chemist with Corporate Membership of RACI.
+The Chemistry major for this course is accredited with the Royal Australian Chemical Institute (RACI).
+Graduates will be eligible for non-corporate membership of RACI and, with an additional three years’ experience in chemistry, may be eligible to register as a Chartered Chemist with Corporate Membership of RACI.

 Minimum English language proficiency requirements

 Applicants of non-English speaking backgrounds must meet the English language proficiency requirements of Band 1 – Schedule II of the JCU Admissions Policy.

 Some majors require attendance in intensive or mixed mode attendance subjects on either the Townsville or Cairns campus.
 If students must attend intensive mode classes at a campus other than the one they are enrolled at, they are responsible for their own expenses.

 A maximum of 30 credit points may be taken at Level 1.

 A minimum of 18 credit points of science subjects must be taken at Level 3 or higher.

 The graduates of James Cook University are prepared and equipped to create a brighter future for life in the tropics world-wide.